glacials/splits-io/README.md

 [api-docs]: /docs/api.md

 ## Local Development
-Splits I/O runs on Docker, which makes it easy and consistent to set up and run on any machine despite any unusual dependencies.
+Splits.io runs on Docker, which makes it easy and consistent to set up and run on any machine despite any unusual dependencies.
 The one downside is that you must first install Docker!

 ### Requirements